 Located on the south shore of Nova Scotia, Canada, there is a grouping of 360 small islands in an area known as Mahone bay.
 Amongst those islands is a 140 acre piece of land known as Oak Island.
 Sitting only 35 feet above sea level, the island’s history tells of an impenetrable cache of treasure located in a “vault known as the Money Pit.
 Since as early as the 1700’s, adventurers have tried to infiltrate the Money Pit and lay claim to the bounty.
 Many of died while trying and o date none have succeeded.

 In northern Utah, there exists a “ranch” so strange, so bizarre, that the National Institute for Discovery Science purchased it solely for scientific research purposes.
 Located in the Uintah Basin near the town of Fort Duchesne, paranormal activities have been reported on the 480 acre Skinwalker Ranch for hundreds of years.
 It is estimated that over half the population in the area have witnessed unusual paranormal activity in the area.
-Local Ute Indians believe the land to be cursed and tribe members are strictly forbidden to enter the property.
+Even the local Ute Indians believe the land to be cursed – and tribe members are strictly forbidden to enter the property.

 In Gardiners Bay, east of Orient Point, off the eastern end of the North Fork coast of Long Island, there lies an island that is classified as one of the most dangerous points on the planet.
 It does not exist on most maps.
 Under high security and guarded by the Department of Homeland Security, the 3 three mile island is home to the Plum Island Animal Disease Center, a Level 4 Laboratory, the highest security rating granted by the United States government.
 In this lab, the most dangerous viral and bacterial agents are produced.